Quick Rankings: Best Sites to List a Room for Rent

 About CoHabby

 CoHabby is free for anyone looking for a roommate or housemate.
-Landlords and homeowners listing rooms pay a subscription starting at $1.99 per month (Basic), with Premium at $4.99 per month and Featured at $9.99 per month.
+Landlords and homeowners listing rooms pay a subscription at $2.99 per month.
 The platform currently covers major US metro areas including New York, Los Angeles, Chicago, Houston, Phoenix, Philadelphia, San Diego, Dallas, Austin, Seattle, and Miami.

 Frequently Asked Questions